-Avoiding probate may be more complicated for gay couples because they cannot take advantage of laws that allow property to pass to spouses without probate.
+Probate is the court process of wrapping up your estate after you die.
+Probate can be a long and expensive process, and it's rarely a benefit to your heirs.
+Avoiding probate may be more complicated for unmarried couples because, in most states, they can't take advantage of laws that allow property to pass to spouses without probate.

 You can avoid probate by using these estate planning tools:

 Additionally, most states have simplified probate procedures for small estates.
-So if you don't have much property, you may not need to plan for probate at all.
+So if you don't have much property, you might not need to plan for probate at all.
 Learn more about Probate Shortcuts in Your State.

-Learn more about Health Care Directives on Nolo.com.
+Learn more about Health Care Directives.

-If you anticipate incapacity, or just want to make sure that your partner is named to take care of your finances in case of emergency, consider making a durable power of attorney.
+With a financial power of attorney, you give another person power over your finances.
+Again, if you anticipate incapacity, or just want to make sure that your partner has the legal authority to take care of your finances in case of emergency, consider making a durable power of attorney for finances.

 Learn more about how Health Care Directives and Financial Powers of Attorney can work together to protect you and your partner.